Accessible information is gaining ground on the war against the PDF. In fact, presenting information only inaccessible PDFs is becoming illegal.

 The solution is already here and available to you.

-We have a hands-free, affordable solution which accurately converts most PDFs into eight different alternate formats: Accessible HTML, EPUB, TXT, RTF, Accessibly Tagged PDF, Braille, Large Print, and Audio TTS Book.
+For instance, we have a completely hands-free, affordable solution which accurately converts most PDFs into eight different alternate formats: Accessible HTML, EPUB, TXT, RTF, Accessibly Tagged PDF, Braille, Large Print, and Audio TTS Book.

 It is simple to set up.
 You need no extra staff.
 It all runs seamlessly in the background.